Edmund Roman Orlik: Post-war architectural career

 After the war Orlik returned to his pre-war studies, after graduating from the Visual Arts College (Wyższa Szkoła Plastyczna) he was employed as an architect in Łódź.
 He designed the Łódź University Library, built between 1956-1960, and considered to be one of the most elaborate architectural work in the city during the Polish People's Republic era.
 Orlik also designed the dormitory for foreign students (nicknamed the Tower of Babel) and the Department of Foreign Languages building.
 He eventually completed his architectural studies at the Wrocław University of Technology and from the beginning of the 1970s, resided and worked in Opole.

 Death

-He died in an accident on 8 April 1982.
+He died by car accident on 8 April 1982.

 Memorial

 In Pociecha, where the battle was fought, a memorial stone dedicated to Orlik was erected.
 (Located at 52°20′02″N 20°44′15″E).